JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Joseph DeNardi - Stifel, Nicolaus & Co., Inc.

 Yeah.
 Thanks very much.
 So, I guess, Steve or Marty, most other airlines, I think everybody except Southwest provide the disclosure as to how much of the other revenue line comes from selling miles to third parties.
-So, can we expect that you guys are working with Barclays to provide better disclosures or is that not in your plans?
+So, can we expect that you guys are working with Barclays to provide better disclosures, or is that not in your plans?

 Stephen J. Priest - JetBlue Airways Corp.

-I mean, we haven't, sort of, got into any of that, sort of deals, Joe, at the moment.
-It's something that I wouldn't mind taking offline and I'll let you have a conversation with David about that.
-But we, kind of, don't go into that, level of disclosure.
+I mean, we haven't got into any of that sort of deals, Joe, at the moment.
+It's something that I wouldn't mind taking offline, and I'll let you have a conversation with David about that.
+But we don't go into that level of disclosure.
 But we'll certainly take a look at it and we'll get back to you.

 Joseph DeNardi - Stifel, Nicolaus & Co., Inc.